SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/fractal-tree/+page.md

 ### Recursively generating our tree

 Knowing the pattern repeats we can build a fractal tree using recursion.
-For every branch, we connect two more branches that split at a fixed angle in opposing directions.
 Our termination condition is the depth.
 The larger the depth the more branches we stack, hence the larger our tree.

 ```jsx
 const maxDepth = 10;